ulysseB/telamon/rfc/tile_size.md

   - require logic to disable the decisions
   - must ensure we can avoid exploring the decisions and still generate code
   - cannot force the decisions to a particular value as it makes the logic too complicated
+  - create a special set of such dimensions, that are not ordered
 - dynamically add dimensions
   - at first, only expose the original dimensions, then add the tiles
   - must be accounted for by the performance model
+    - have a flag that says if an instruction is nested in the all the subdimensions or only the outermost ?
+  - all mapped dimensions must be lowered at once, and inserted in the new dim maps.

-To fid which one to use, we first need to develop them both.
+To find which one to use, we first need to develop them both.

+TODO: choose an alternative to expose the "tiled or not tiled" decision

 ## What is the tile size ?

+The sizes are used:
+- To expose tile sizes
+- To compute memory used (linked to tile sizes)
+- For increments in memory accesses

+We can either have a `size` choice for each dimension or have size IDs and reference them from dimensions.
+In favor of the choice version:
+- much simpler to implement
+  - no size IDs
+  - no need for
+- expressive enough for tile sizes and memory used
+In favor of the ID version
+- mapped dims share the same size, they could share an ID
+- might be easier to implement increment size

-TODO: do we expose tile sizes or just sizes
+TODO: how do we link the size of the original dimension to the tile sizes ?

+Another solution would be to only insert new dimensions once we know their size for sure.
+This way, the size of dimensions is always the same.
+Problems:
+- the size of the orginal dimension is still variable

-TODO: tile sizes or sizes identified by an id
+TODO: choose a solution to expose tile sizes
-TODO: mapped dims share the same size